Egyptian House, Penzance: History

 The building is at 6–7 Chapel Street, Penzance.
-An older building on the site was owned by Richard Hitchens of Madron and later, John Fleming, (described as Perukemaker).
-The site or building was put up for auction on 3 April 1835 by James Tregarthen, a master mariner of St Mary's, Isles of Scilly and was purchased by John Lavin, a mineralogist of Penzance.
+An older building on the site was owned by Richard Hitchens of Madron, and later John Fleming (described as a peruke-maker).
+The site or building was put up for auction on 3 April 1835 by James Tregarthen, a master mariner of St Mary's, Isles of Scilly, and was purchased by John Lavin, a mineralogist of Penzance.

-There is some dispute over the architect and the date of build.
-George Clement Boase (1890) writes that the Egyptian Hall was built by John Lavin, and a deed of 1850 states that he occupied 6–7 Chapel Street and ″... some time since erected and built by him.″ In Reminiscences of Penzance (1883) the house was built in about 1839, ″.... which was built in imitation of the Egyptian Hall, Piccadilly, London ....
+There is some dispute over the architect and the date of construction.
+George Clement Boase (1890) writes that the Egyptian Hall was built by John Lavin, and a deed of 1850 states that he occupied 6–7 Chapel Street, "some time since erected and built by him".
+Reminiscences of Penzance (1883) states that the house was built in about 1839 "in imitation of the Egyptian Hall, Piccadilly, London".
 Laws (1974) writes that John Foulston of Plymouth may be the architect.
-Foulston designed the Classical and Mathematical School, Ker Street, Devonport in 1823 which the Penzance building closely resembles.
-There is an assertion that the Chapel Street building is an exact copy of Peter Robinson's 1811–12 museum in Piccadilly, London, which is not correct.
-Although an 1883 account (see above) states that it was an ″imitation″.
-Robinson rebuilt Trelissick the seat of Thomas Daniell in 1824–25.
+Foulston designed the Classical and Mathematical School in Ker Street, Devonport, in 1823, which the Penzance building closely resembles.
+There is an assertion that the Chapel Street building is an exact copy of Peter Robinson's 1811–12 museum in Piccadilly, London, which is not correct, although an 1883 account (see above) states that it was an "imitation".
+Robinson rebuilt Trelissick, the seat of Thomas Daniell, in 1824–25.